matthieubouchard/feature-flag-poc/README.md

 ## Overview

-This is POC for some work that I recently did for feature flagging.
+This is POC for an implmentation I recently did for feature flagging.

 ### Requirements:
   - The application allows a single user to be part of many accounts